Send a transaction from L1 to L2

 // populate tx object

-4. Retrieve the gas limit for sending the populated transaction to L2 using estimateGasL1() from zksync-ethers Provider class.
+4. Retrieve the gas limit for sending the populated transaction to L2 using estimateGasL1().
 This function calls the zks_estimateGasL1ToL2 RPC method under the hood:

 // Estimate gas limit for L1-L2 tx